Fabi019/PersistentDesktopIcons/README.md

 Icons where no position is stored in the file are not touched.

 ![Application interface](ui.png)

 ***___Application interface___***

 While restoring, the snap to grid feature is temporarily disabled to better move the icons around without them getting moved around when two are at the same position.

+The latest version can be taken directly from the build pipeline artifacts.

 ## How it works